Want to report a trail problem or get more information on a closed bikeway section? Contact the trail manager(s).

 Here are some tips on how to get in touch.

 Phoning the city, county or village offices where the trail resides should reveal a contact, though you may get passed around a bit before you find the right person or department.
 Simply ask, "Can you put me in touch with the person or department that oversees the trail?"

-Keep in mind that jurisdiction often plays an important role.
-If a bikeway is long enough, managerial duties may pass between county, city or township offices.
-So if you want to report a hazard you observed on the trail, you'll want to find the right overseer for that particular section.
+Keep in mind that if a bikeway is long enough, managerial duties may pass between county, city or township offices.
+So if you want to report a hazard you observed on the trail, for example, you'll want to find the right overseer for that particular section.
 Generally, if you manage to reach any of the involved parties, they will direct you to the appropriate person(s).

 Help Out Your Local Trail

 Did you know that many Ohio trails utilize volunteers?
 You might consider contacting your local trail managers to learn if they could use a helping hand!